Solifluction: Origin and evolution of the concept

 Slow solifluction acts much slower than some geochemical fluxes or than other erosion processes.
 The relatively low rates at which solifluction operates contrast with its occurrence over wide mountain areas and periglaciated lowlands.
 Since solifluction is associated with humidity and cold climates it can be used to infer past climates.

 Deposits

 Deposits of slow periglacial solifluction compromise poorly stratified diamicton and diamicton where stratification is wholly lacking.
 When stratification can be seen it is often distinguished by a buried organic soil.
 Some other solifluction deposits that have a more defined stratification consist of alternating layers of diamicton and open-work beds, these last representing buried stone-banked lobes and sheets.
-A common feature in solifluction deposits is the orientation of clasts parallel to the slope.
+A common feature in solifluction deposits is the orientation of clasts parallel to the slope contours.

 Landforms

 Solifluction lobes and sheets are types of slope failure and landforms.
 In solifluction lobes sediments form a tongue-shaped feature due to differential downhill flow rates.
 In contrast, solifluction sheet sediments move more or less uniformly downslope, thus being a less selective form of erosion than solifluction lobes.